zsociety-io/aleo-standard-programs/arc722/README.md

 The Aleo NFT Registry extends ARC721 standard, defining a registry for NFTs through ARC722 standard, similar to how ARC21 builds on ARC20 for fungible tokens.

+However it has it comes with a own that does not exist for fungible tokens, because of the requirement to support arbitrary on-chain data structure for NFTs.

-Moreover, ARC722 can be implemented with any `Data` struct type, allowing abitrary on-chain NFT data.
+The proposed solution is to allow multiple registry implementing ARC722, with each its own `Data` struct type, allowing abitrary on-chain NFT data.

 [Such an implementation can be found here](./src/main.leo), with `Data` defined as: